Hoogkamer/WIFI-Radio-ESP32-V2/README.md

 - Each station can have a category.
 You can switch +/- a radio station within the category
 - You can switch +/- between categories
 - You can save 1 station which is then selected when you switch on the device
-- You can specify images for the categories and the radio stations (via the optional SD card)

 ### Radio1: Drop-in for an IPOD with remote